cannibalox/Obsdn-QuickSNIPP/README.md

 use AUTOHOTKEY UNICODE

-This script is a replacement for Obsdn-AutoSnipp.ahk
+This script is a replacement for Obsdn-AutoSnipp.ahk with enhanced features

+# DESCRIPTION

 ## WebSNIPP WebClipper